valuepotion/valuepotion-android-sdk/README.md

 ValuePotion.getInstance().setNotificationVibrate(context, pattern);
 ```

-Also, the code above will save its configuration in SharedPreference and the configuration will be used when user receives push notification.
+The code above will save its configuration in SharedPreference and the configuration will be used when user receives push notification.
+If you want to revert the configuration, please delete that code line.
+Then remove and install the app.
 To see more about vibration pattern, please refer to [Android SDK document](http://developer.android.com/reference/android/os/Vibrator.html).

 To use notification vibration, you need to add the following permission.